JIHYO-JEON/BlChal/README.md

 Check Naver blog challenge process

 ## How to Use
-download dist\BlogChallengeChecker.exe
+download dist\BlogChallengeChecker.exe \n
-and double click it
+and double click it \n
-insert your Naver ID
+insert your Naver ID \n